claudiopizzillo/FeCscraper/README.md

 Input field in order:

-CF (or Entral code) of your FeC service.
+CF (or Entratel code) of your FeC service.
 PIN  of your FeC service.
 Password of your FeC service.
 Your Partita IVA